-Optimizing Implant Placement and Aesthetics: Technology to the Rescue!
+Optimizing Implant Placement and Aesthetics:

+Technology to the Rescue!

-Timothy Kosinski, DDS
+by Timothy F. Kosinski, DDS, MAGD

-The continually evolving science of implant dentistry has led to a growing recognition that many treatment options offer predictable longterm results.
+The continually evolving science of implant dentistry has led to a growing recognition that many treatment options offer predictable long-term results.
 Dental implants have certainly developed into a viable alternative to conventional prosthodontic reconstruction of edentulous spaces, and have afforded us a restorative tool for use in difficult aesthetic cases.
 Optimizing aesthetics in the anterior maxillary incisor area is critical to a successful outcome.

 The therapeutic goal of implant dentistry is not merely tooth replacement, but total oral rehabilitation.
 Implants provide excellent support for fixed appliances, increasing function as compared to conventional dental therapies.
 Implant dentistry has gone through many phases over the years.
-Modern design allows us to predictably place our dental implants in immediate extraction sites.1-3 Single tooth-by-tooth reconstruction provides easy access for the patient to floss and clean the areas, compared with the relative difficulty in maintenance when crowns are splinted.
-There is now little risk of abutments loosening under function, as was the case in the past.
+Modern design allows us to predictably place dental implants in immediate extraction sites.1-3 Single tooth-by-tooth reconstruction provides the patient with easy access to floss and clean the affected area compared with the relative difficulty of maintaining splinted crowns.
+There is now a low risk of abutments loosening under function, as was the case in the past.